team2059/Arduino-Xbox-Ford/README.md

 # Arduino-Xbox-Ford
-Arduino code for the wireless xbox controller system used on Trillian.
+Arduino code for the wireless xbox controller system used on Ford.

 You must install the libraries in the "Required Libraries" folder to compile the arduino sketch.